monitorjbl/json-view/README.md

 If you were to return a list of `MyObject`, you may not want to show the `contains` field; with *n* instances of `MyObject` and *m* instances of `MyBigObject` per instance of `MyObject`, you'll be returning n\*m instances.

 The typically suggested pattern suggests using the `@JsonIgnore` annotation on the field.
 However, this effectively makes this field permanently ignored everywhere in your app.
-What if you want do want to show this field when dealing with a single instance rather than a `List`?
+What if you want only don't want to show this field when dealing with a single instance rather than a `List`?

 Using `JsonResult` allows you to filter this field out quickly and easily in your controller methods: